 In addition to the LRC, the College has a well-equipped ICT centre, together with many smaller clusters of departmentally based computers, such as the art school, the design and technology department , the language laboratory, and the science centre.
 Every study bedroom in houses has a hardwired connection to the school network, and wi-fi hotspots exist in many areas of the College.
 Apple computers in the Birley Centre support many creative applications.

 Small average class sizes in well-resourced departments among excellent whole-school resources and plant combine with enthusiastic and expert teachers to ensure that the learning experience remains at the forefront of what we do.

-In September 2017, all Year 9 pupils were issued with school iPads.
-This development will run successively, so in the coming years, all pupils will have an iPad to work from.
+All Year 9 pupils are issued with school iPads.
+This development was introduced in September 2017 and will continue to run for the next few years, so that all pupils will have an iPad to work from.